top of page

 Yet they often hesitate to act on these concerns, fearing conflict or the possibility of seeming unfair.

-5. The Loneliness of Being the “Strong One”
+The Loneliness of Being the “Strong One”

 Good, fair people are often the emotional anchors in their relationships.
 Others turn to them for advice, comfort, and stability.
 But who supports the supporter?
+They may feel:

-• unseen
+• Unseen

-• unappreciated
+• Unappreciated

-• emotionally exhausted
+• Emotionally exhausted

-• unsure where to place their own pain
+• Unsure where to place their own pain

 Their steadiness becomes a quiet form of isolation.

-6. The Inner Conflict Between Compassion and Self‑Protection
+The Inner Conflict Between Compassion and Self-Protection

 Good, fair people often feel torn between:

-• wanting to help
+• Wanting to help

-• needing to protect their energy
+• Needing to protect their energy

-• wanting to be understanding
+• Wanting to be understanding

-• needing to set boundaries
+• Needing to set boundaries

-• wanting to be patient
+• Wanting to be patient

-• needing to honour their limits
+• Needing to honour their limits

-This internal tug‑of‑war can be emotionally draining, especially when they fear that choosing themselves might hurt someone else.
-Good people often feel torn between compassion and self‑protection.
+This internal tug-of-war can be emotionally draining, especially when they fear that choosing themselves might hurt someone else.
+Good people often feel torn between compassion and self-protection.
 They want to help, but they also need rest.
 They want to be patient, but they also have limits.
+This inner conflict can create anxiety, resentment, or self-criticism.

-7. The Deep Desire to Do the Right Thing
+The Deep Desire to Do the Right Thing

 At the core of these worries is a sincere longing to live ethically and compassionately.
 But this desire can become a source of anxiety when the “right thing” isn’t clear.
+They may ask themselves:

 • “Am I being fair?”